 I don't think I missed it.

-No, he I I saw the whole uh press conference and he didn't mention that at all.
+No, I saw the whole press conference, and he didn't mention that at all.

-Listen, let me tell you right now, uh that that press conference was a side show where uh he he he went well beyond uh what a prosecutor does when he presents charges for the public consumption by allowing these civil attorneys to come on board and basically plead their case.
+Listen, let me tell you right now, that press conference was a sidesh where he went well beyond what a prosecutor does when he presents charges for the public consumption by allowing these civil attorneys to come on board and basically plead their case.

-But I want to make sure this is clear.
+But I want to make sure this is clear, coming from me as a civil rights attorney, as an African-American.

-Coming from me as a civil rights attorney as an African American, those officers did not take action because uh Brooks is black and they're white.
+Those officers did not take action because Brooks is black and they're white.

 There is no racial issue here.

-And then they got ugly when Brooks assaulted the officer and became a fleeing felon.
+And then they got ugly when Brooks assaulted the officers and became a fleeing felon.

 But I'll make news for you.

-If what Greg said is true, that tape, which I hope you play tonight on Hannity, uh regarding the taser as a deadly weapon, game over.
+If what Greg said is true, that tape, which I hope you play tonight on Hannity regarding the taser, the deadly weapon, game over.

 Just game is over.